 Since the 1990s, IEEE 802 has been actively developing standards for Wireless LAN technologies that operate in the 5 GHz bands.
 Among these is IEEE 802.11, which is the basis for Wi-Fi, the most successful, most used and most demanded 5 GHz wireless technology.
 IEEE 802.11 is carrying the vast majority of wireless internet traffic and is essential for commercial services, education, communications and social interactions, creating industries and providing jobs and economic growth around the world.

 IEEE 802 recommends that any regulatory action should not disadvantage any IEEE 802 standard or add any additional regulatory burdens for its use of the 5 GHz bands.
+More specifically, for 5725-5850 MHz, any actions should not impose additional constraints such as DFS, Tx Power restriction or Indoor restrictions.
+Moreover, IEEE 802 would like to have expanded access in 5150-5250 MHz through higher Tx Power and outdoor operations.

-Agenda Item 9.1.5 (5150-5250MHz, 5250-5350 MHz & 5470-5725 MHz)
+Agenda Item 9.1 Issue 9.1.5 (5250-5350 MHz & 5470-5725 MHz)

 In preparation for WRC-15 and WRC-19, ITU-R carried out a significant amount of work to study coexistence between RLANs and new radar systems, such as bi-static and fast frequency-hopping radars.
 These studies confirm that the technical and regulatory impacts of requiring the mobile service to protect new radars types would impose undue constraints on RLAN operation in the 5250-5350 MHz and 5470-5725 MHz frequency ranges.
 The reference to ITU-R M.1638-0 should not be updated to ITU-R M.1638-1 in footnotes RR Nos.
-5447F and 5.450A.
-Given that both ITU-R M.1638-0 and M.1849-1 Recommendations require essentially the same protection requirements, adding a new reference to ITU R M.1849-1 is redundant and unnecessary.
+5.447F and 5.450A.
+Given that both ITU-R M.1638-0 and M.1849-1 Recommendations require essentially the same protection requirements, adding a new reference to ITU-R M.1849-1 is redundant and unnecessary.

+IEEE 802 recommends supporting CPM-19 Report Approach B (Section 2/9.1.5/4.2).

 Conclusion